Carmen, Agusan del Norte

 Carmen, officially the Municipality of Carmen (Lungsod sa Carmen; Bayan ng Carmen), is a municipality in the province of Agusan del Norte, Philippines.
-According to the 2020 census, it has a population of 23,172 people.
+According to the 2024 census, it has a population of 23,304 people.

 History

 The first Christian settlers of Kabayawa village (now Carmen) was the family of Fulgencio Loque and Demetria Mamba from Jagna, Bohol in the early 1900s.
 The family encounters of the native Manobo and Higaonon tribes of Mankalasi clan was not that difficult as they were friendly.
 Day to day's trade was done through a barter system wherein goods and services were directly exchanged for other goods and services without using any money and through this “system”, parcels of lands were also being acquired.

-In early days, parcel of land corners were planted with a moringa tree to mark and determines its boundaries which was later replaced with concrete pin called mohons when the Spanish authorities assume control of the village.
+In earlier times, parcels of land were marked by planting moringa trees at their corners to define boundaries.
+During the Spanish period, these markers were replaced with concrete boundary posts known as mohons.

-The news of abundance then spread among the siblings and extended families of the new settlers, resulting in an influx of newcomers from Luzon and other parts of Visayas.
-The Loques and Mambas settled in what is now poblacion while the extended families in the adjoining areas to the east, west and south of poblacion like; the Pacon, the Quesaba, the Honcolada, the Malimit, and others.
-Farther west the Rojales and the Jamito.
-While the Ebarle, the Jamero, the Sajor and the Salas in Tagcatong, and the Balmoceda in Goso-on.
+News of the area’s abundance spread among the relatives of early settlers, prompting an influx of migrants from Luzon and various parts of the Visayas.
+The Loque and Mamba families settled in what is now the poblacion, while other families—including the Pacon, Quesaba, Honcolada, and Malimit—established communities in the surrounding eastern, western, and southern areas.
+Further west, the Rojales and Jamito families formed their own settlements, while the Ebarle, Jamero, Sajor, and Salas families settled in Tagcatong, and the Balmoceda family in Goso-on.

 Carmen got its present name from the miraculous image of the Virgin of Mount Carmen, believed to have been instrumental in killing the leader of the bandits who used to inhabit the place.